Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

-Agent-led interviews demonstrated more consistent symptom coverage while maintaining comparable clarity.
-Analysis of the 21 most frequently discussed symptoms (Table \ref{tab:symptoms}) revealed that agent interviews had a median per-symptom not-discussed rate of 9.1\% versus 22.7\% for clinicians.
-For symptom clarity, ambiguity rates were statistically equivalent between interview modalities (median rates: 13.6\% agents vs 17.6\% clinicians; Wilcoxon signed-rank test, p = 0.084), with 46.5\% of ambiguous responses from agent interviews (exact binomial test, p = 0.512).
-Prompting strategy influenced ambiguity patterns, with multi-prompt showing lower ambiguity rates than single-prompt (10.0\% vs 16.7\%; Mann-Whitney U test, p = 0.031).
-However, both prompting strategies achieved comparable systematic coverage, with no significant difference in not-discussed rates between multi-prompt and single-prompt approaches (20.0\% vs 8.3\%; p = 0.306).
-Plots of ambiguity and not discussed rates can be seen in Figure~\ref{fig:diagnostic}; while not-discussed rates appeared to be superior in the single prompt strategy, this was not statistically significant.
+Analysis of the 21 clinically important symptoms (Table \ref{tab:symptoms}) revealed that agent interviews had a median per-symptom not-discussed rate of 13.0\% versus 30.4\% for clinicians.
+Ambiguity rates were comparable between interview modalities (median rates: 13.0\% agents vs 16.7\% clinicians; Wilcoxon signed-rank test, p = 0.19), with 47.9\% of ambiguous responses from agent interviews (exact binomial test, p = 0.71).
+Sequential prompting showed a trend toward lower ambiguity rates than full-script prompting (9.1\% vs 16.7\%; Mann-Whitney U test, p = 0.064), while not-discussed rates had no significant difference between prompting strategies (18.2\% vs 8.3\%; p = 0.165).
+Plots of ambiguity and not discussed rates can be seen in Figure~\ref{fig:diagnostic}.